josecoelhomelo/edenred-transactions/README.md

-Node.js module to retrieve transactions from a Edenred card.
+Node.js module to retrieve transactions from an Edenred card.
 <p><sup>Only tested with the Portuguese host/version (https://www.myedenred.pt).</sup></p>

 # Installation